zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 "In taste is not a greedy, nor greedy, nor to raise the others, the second beggers,

-Not tied in a home center, you should be alone like a rhino horn."
+Not tied in a home center, you should be alone like a rhinoceros horn."

 152. after disconnection of the five covers of the mind, after all evictions with the contamination,